corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/basic-cordapp/contract.md

 3. Create a file called `AppleStampContract`.

    {{< note >}}
-   When naming contracts, it’s best practice to match your contract and state names.
+   When naming contracts, it is best practice to match your contract and state names.
 In this case the contract is called `AppleStampContract`, and the state that links to it is called `AppleStamp`.
 Follow this naming convention when you write your own original CorDapp to avoid confusion.
    {{< /note >}}

 4. Open the file.